2017 Inviting Vines Garden Party and Tour with Special Breakfast with Mike Darcy

 The garden is designed for you to stroll at your leisure and learn interesting ways to integrate clematis into your own landscape.
 Docents will be available to answer questions at the Rogerson Garden and greenhouse.
-Dogs are welcome in the gardens on leashes, but NO dogs are allowed in the greenhouse, ever.
-Restrooms are available.
+NO dogs are allowed in the greenhouse.
+Port-a-potties are available.
 You are welcome to take pictures.

-There will be unusual clematis plants for sale in the FRCC greenhouse.
-Plants will also be for sale at Mike Snyder's garden.
+There will be unusual clematis plants and merchandise for sale in the FRCC greenhouse.
+Guided tours with docents throughout the day.

-Plant Sales: We will have a nice selection of clematis plants for sale at the Rogerson Clematis Garden at Luscher Farm and at Mike Snyder's Garden.
+Plant Sales: We will have a nice selection of clematis plants for sale at the Rogerson Clematis Garden at Luscher Farm and at Mike Snyder's Garden in Beaverton.

-Tour tickets are $25 and available at select local nurseries and online below.
+Tour tickets are $25 and available at select local nurseries and online bellow.
 Tickets for the Tour and “Breakfast with Mike Darcy” are $50 and only available online (below) prior to Tuesday May 23rd.
+Seating is limited.